XCTEQ/XCFit/README.md

 # Installation

+XCFit can be installed using [Homebrew](http://brew.sh) or using [RubyGems](https://rubygems.org/) but it's strongly recommended to install it using Homebrew.

 ## Install with HomeBrew

-Assuming you have already installed [HomeBrew](http://brew.sh).
-You can tap the formula and start using XCFit
+Assuming you have already installed [Homebrew](http://brew.sh).
+Let's tap the formula

 `brew tap shashikant86/homebrew-taps`
+Now, we can install XCFit brew package using
 `brew install xcfit`

 This is recommended method to install `XCFit` over the Rubygem mentioned below.